Goldstein Tax Subtraction

-To avoid confusion, when submitting the MDF 36 to the MDWG/A1, please specify in the email why the non-MDWG member is eligible.
+To avoid confusion, when submitting the certification paperwork to the MDWG/A1, please specify in the email why the non-MDWG member is eligible.

 I am a CAP employee who also holds CAP volunteer duty positions within Maryland Wing.
 Can I qualify for the tax benefit?